Address：Theodor-Heuss-Anlage 2, 68165 Mannheim, Germany

 The city of Mannheim is located in southwestern Germany and is part of Baden-Wurttemberg.
 It is famous for major industries such as mechanical, metal and textile industries.
 The city enjoys a distinctive culture, which is seen in the spread of the role of theatre and cultural events, museums and historical buildings that tell the history of the city established in the fifteenth century.
-Among the towers, churches, cathedrals, gardens and palaces visitors you can find it a great pleasure to visit Mannheim.
+Among the towers, churches, cathedrals, gardens and palaces, there is so much to do in the city of Mannheim, Germany.

 1. Luisenpark Mannheim

 Luisenpark Mannheim is one of the city's most important theme parks, attracting tourists for a special leisure day with family and children's entertainment facilities.
 It has an amusement park, large green spaces for play and relaxation, attractive flower gardens, a picturesque lake and a garden.
 This historic park, established in 1892, also houses Chinese, statues and charming sculptures, as well as many restaurants.